mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 }
 ```

-This is the main function that is executed when the program is run.
-It first declares and initializes some variables, including a flag for debugging, a pointer to an enclave, and variables to specify the port and whether to keep the server up.
-It then creates the enclave using the `create_enclave` function and the provided enclave path and flags.
-If the enclave creation fails, the program jumps to the `exit` label and terminates the program.
-Otherwise, it sets up the http server using the `set_up_server` function with the enclave, port, and server keep-up variables.
-If the server setup fails, it also jumps to the `exit` label and terminates the program.
-Finally, it terminates the enclave and returns a status code.
+Then we'll write the `main` function that is executed when the program is run.
+Here's how the logic goes:

++ First, it declares and initializes some variables, including a flag for debugging, a pointer to an enclave, and variables to specify the port and whether to keep the server up.
++ It creates the enclave using the `create_enclave` function and the provided enclave path and flags.
++ If the enclave creation fails, the program jumps to the `exit` label and terminates the program.
++ Otherwise, it sets up the http server using the `set_up_server` function with the enclave, port, and server keep-up variables.
++ If the server setup fails, it also jumps to the `exit` label and terminates the program.
++ Finally, it terminates the enclave and returns a status code.

 ```C++
     oe_result_t result;